Vatis-Tech/asr-client-js/README.md

 **NOTE!
 If the VTC plugin did not send all messages, or it did not receive all messages, the destruction will not happen instantly.**
 **NOTE!
 The destruction of the VTC plugin will happen only when all messages have been sent and received.**
+**NOTE!
+If you wish to destroy the VTC plugin without waiting for all messages to be sent and received, you can pass `{ hard: true}` as a parameter to the `.destroy` call.**

 ### `pause`